SashaD826/Portfolio/README.md

 ## Portfolio projects
 Here, I share a couple of projects where I used various methods to uncover key data insights.
 Each showcases my enthusiasm for turning data into clear, impactful solutions.

+### Book Recommender
+  **Description:** The Book Recommender is a Python-based application that suggests books based on a user's favorite book, using a relatively large database of books and their ratings.
+It analyzes book attributes like title, author and returns a list of recommended books that were chosen according to their correlation with the user's favorite book.
+The system handles errors for invalid inputs and typos.

+   **Problem:** The dataset is relatively large, the same book can have variations in its book titles.

+   **Goal:** To return a list of recommended books according to the user's favorite book, regargless of typos or absent parts of a book title.

+   - Python code: [`Book Recommender`]

+   **Results:** A user-friendly application that recommends books to a users according to his preferences.
 ### Bike Sales Breakdown
   **Description:** The dataset captures detailed sales data from a bike store over a one-month period, encompassing key metrics such as product descriptions, revenue, profits, production cost, customer details and transaction dates.